 Tracy started studying through AniEd (animal education and training), and qualified as a Canine Behaviour Training Technician CBTT.
 Tracy does 1-2-1 training and the puppy group training in the clinic.
 In her spare time, Tracy enjoys spending time with her dogs, gardening and DIY.

-PVH were delighted to welcome Ruth to the team in January of 2021.
-In a previous life, Ruth was a Medical Scientist working in St James' hospital but packed it all in to follow her dream and become a vet and graduated from UCD in 2016.
+PVH joined the team in January 2021.
+Previously Ruth was a Medical Scientist working in St James' hospital but packed it all in to follow her dream to become a vet and graduated from UCD in 2016.
 In her free time, she can be found walking her cat Mushu, out in the garden growing veggies or sea swimming.

 Vet - including exotics